acmumn/website/content/events/2018-10-05-unixclass.md

 ## What are the UNIX Class Topics?

-The fourth UNIX Class will be on more advanced UNIX topics!
+The fourth UNIX Class will be about pipes and filters in the terminal!
 This will build on the first, second, and third classes, though attendance of those is not required.

 ## What do I need to know before I attend?